vadzim/react-use-handler/README.md

 ## TL;DR

 In most cases [`useCallback`](https://reactjs.org/docs/hooks-reference.html#usecallback "Hook API Reference") hook should work for you.
-But if it's not, you're in the right place :)
+But if it doesn't, you're in the right place :)

 ## What is it about?